A design system in the smart home space

 Original brand colours—now in Sketch.

-Type styles and guidance for padding.
+Type styles and guidance on padding.

 Creating components